efsalvarenga/CV/EstevaoAlvarengaCV.md

 - Innovation and industrialisation requirements sync, in partnership with the engineering teams of Microsoft and AWS.

-__Machine Learning Tools Lead__ | Shell Information & Digital Engineering -
+__Digital Engineering, Machine Learning Tools Lead__ | Shell Information & Digital Engineering -
 _The Hague, NL (Aug 2021 - Feb 2022)_

 Responsible for implementing machine learning computational technology that **enables data scientists to leverage cloud technology while building digital products** to Shell businesses.
-The multifunctional and cross-company team I lead was responsible for developing the enterprise-wide Azure Machine Learning services.
+The multifunctional and cross-company team I led was responsible for developing the enterprise-wide Azure Machine Learning services.

 __Advanced Analytics, Technical Lead__ | Shell Information Data & Analytics -